CSUF - California State University, Fullerton College of Business and Economics

 News Center

-Posted November 11, 2025 by Daniel Coats
+Posted November 11, 2025 by Aagnya Rajubhai Barot

-“Leadership can have a cascading effect,” observes Salvador.
-“Ethical values and priorities often start at the top, but it is direct supervisors who make them tangible for employees.
-The way supervisors communicate, model behavior, and respond to situations can either reinforce or undermine the organization’s ethical standards.”
+– The Power of Leadership in Ethics: He highlights how ethical leadership at different organizational levels influences behavior, with supervisors playing a pivotal role in translating top management values into team actions.
+“Leadership can have a cascading effect.
+Ethical values and priorities often start at the top, but it is the supervisors who make them tangible for employees,” he says.
+“The way supervisors communicate, model behavior, and respond to situations can either reinforce or undermine the organization’s ethical standards.”

-“I believe in teaching both the why and the how.
-Students need to understand the psychological and social dynamics behind ethical and safety-related behavior, and also learn tools for fostering the right climate in their future organizations,” he says.
+– Training Transfer and Context: Salvador’s research shows that factors like organizational climate and national culture can determine whether safety training leads to improvements in safety behaviors.
+“I believe in teaching both the ‘why’ and the ‘how,’” he says.
+“Students need to understand the psychological and social dynamics behind ethical and safety-related behavior, and also learn tools for fostering the right climate in their future organizations.”

-“I want to see organizations where ethics and safety aren’t just compliance checkboxes, but are lived values.
-That requires commitment from leaders, well-designed systems, and ongoing reflection at every level,” he says.
+– Bridging Research and Practice: He is committed to making his research accessible to practitioners, translating academic findings into concrete recommendations for managers, educators, and policymakers.
+“I want to see organizations where ethics and safety aren’t just compliance checkboxes—they are lived values,” says Salvador.
+“That requires commitment from leaders, well-designed systems, and ongoing reflection at every level.”

 Share This Story